Net Operating Working Capital (NOWC), Explained

 Deferred revenue = $3 million

-We then plug theses numbers it to the NOWC formula:
+We then plug these numbers into the NOWC formula:

 Net Operating Working Capital (NOWC) = Operating Current Assets – Operating Current Liabilities

-Based on the operating working capital formula, ABC has a positive NOWC, which means it is capable of paying off all of its current operating liabilities with some assets left over.
-This indicates that things are going well — ABC could meet its obligations all at once if needed and still have funds left to cover their current operations.
+Based on the operating working capital formula, ABC has a positive NOWC, which means it is capable of paying off all of its current operating liabilities and having some assets left over.
+This indicates that things are probably going well — ABC could meet its obligations all at once if needed and still have funds left to cover its current operations.

 The Takeaway

 Net operating working capital measures a company’s short-term liquidity, meaning its ability to meet short-term financial obligations.
-If a company has a positive NOWC, it is able to cover all of its liabilities.
+If a company has a positive NOWC, it’s able to cover all of its liabilities.
 If it doesn’t, some aspects of the business are likely not operating as well as they could.

-Some ways to improve your company’s NOWC include reducing inventory levels, improving collections from customers, negotiating better payment terms with your suppliers, and increasing operational efficiency.
+Some ways to improve your company’s NOWC include optimizing inventory levels to improve efficiency and cash flow, improving collections from customers, negotiating better payment terms with your suppliers, and increasing operational efficiency.

-You might also consider financing options, such as a working capital loan, which can provide short-term financing to cover operating expenses or factoring, where you sell its accounts receivable to a third-party for cash.
+You might also consider financing options, such as a working capital loan, which can provide short-term financing to cover operating expenses or factoring, where you sell accounts receivable to a third party for cash.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.